awslabs/amazon-timestream-tools/tools/python/timestream-compute-units-testing/README.md

     ```

     ## single-groupby-orderby
-    Binning, grouping, and ordering for given host.A relatively more resource intensive query than lastpoint-query
+    Binning, grouping, and ordering for given host.
+A relatively more resource intensive query than lastpoint-query
     ```sql
     select bin(time, 1m) AS binned_time, max(cpu_utilization) as max_cpu_utilization from "devops"."sample_devops" where time > ago(10m) and hostname='host2' group by bin(time, 1m) order by binned_time asc
     ```